Comment on page

 monitorchecks the game server to ensure the server functioning.
 First checking the game server process is running then querying the game server to check the game server is responding. monitor is designed to be an automated command that frequently checks the game server, rebooting and alerting if required.

 Monitor first checks that the server process or tmux session is running.
 If it is, it will then attempt to query the server using gamedig or query_gsquery.py.
 Should this fail to query it will attempt to query every 15 seconds over 60 second period.
 Should this fail the server will be rebooted and an alert sent out.

 During server start, map change, workshop downloads, the server is unable to answer queries.The monitor will wait for 60 seconds as it is common for servers to stop responding to queries during a map change.
 This wait prevents monitor from rebooting a server that does not require it.

 As a reminder, you can edit your cronjobs, typing :

-Note: Replace the username and gameserver according to your requirements
+Replace the username and gameserver according to your requirements.

-Here is an example of a user based cronjob to monitor your server every 5 minutes :
+- A user based cronjob to monitor your server every 5 minutes .

 */5 * * * * /home/username/gameserver monitor > /dev/null 2>&1

-Here is an example of a root based cronjob to monitor your server every 5 minutes :
+- A root user based cronjob to monitor your server every 5 minutes .

 */5 * * * * su - username -c '/home/username/gameserver monitor' > /dev/null 2>&1